IA109-3-FY-CO:

 LLB MN03 Law with Business (Including Foundation Year),

-LLB MM03 Law with Criminology (Including Foundation Year),
+LLB MM03 Law with Criminology (Including Foundation Year)

 Module description

 This module is designed for students who have not had any previous knowledge of UK law.
-Students will be introduced to the general principles of the legal system and develop an understanding of how the law operates in practice.
-This module will provide them with knowledge and skills at foundation level upon which to build their undergraduate programme.
+Students will be introduced to the general principles of the legal system and legal philosophy and develop an understanding of how the law operates in practice.
+This module will provide students with knowledge and skills at foundation level upon which to build their undergraduate programme.
 The topics in this module provide a sound foundation on which students can build their knowledge and understanding, throughout their undergraduate degree at the University of Essex.

 Module aims